ClusterHQ/build.clusterhq.com/README.rst

 This is the configuration for ClusterHQ's `buildbot <http://buildbot.net/>`.

 The master is deployed on an EC2 instance running in eu-west, in a docker container.
+The docker image is stored on the docker registry, and is automatically updated when the master branch is updated.

 The slaves are EC2 latent slaves (spot instances) started by the master.
 They are based off the `fedora-buildslave-base` AMI in us-west-2.